HLegoinha/HARPN/README.md

 1) path to download folder:
 It must be a string with the path to the download folder.
-I point out that python reads '/' instead of ordinary windows '\', so don't forget to replace them if you copy the path directly from the folder directory. eg on linux: '/home/henrique/Downloads' eg on windows: 'C:/Users/Henrique Legoinha/Downloads'
+I point out that python reads '/' instead of ordinary windows back slash, so don't forget to replace them if you copy the path directly from the folder directory. e.g. on linux: '/home/henrique/Downloads', e.g. on windows: 'C:/Users/Henrique Legoinha/Downloads'

 2) PATH_Driver:
-This should simply be path to the the 'geckodriver' or 'chromedriver' in your pc. eg on windows: eg on linux: '/home/henrique/ChromeDriver/chromedriver' or '/usr/local/bin/geckodriver' eg on windows: r'C:/bin/chromedriver' or 'C:/bin/geckodriver'
+This should simply be path to the the 'geckodriver' or 'chromedriver' in your pc. e.g. on linux: '/home/henrique/ChromeDriver/chromedriver' or '/usr/local/bin/geckodriver', e.g. on windows: r'C:/bin/chromedriver' or 'C:/bin/geckodriver'

 3) star List: